open/close all folders

 - It's a bit of a stereotype in the Asian-American community that Koreans, especially the women, are really into plastic surgery.
 This is a stereotype inside the country itself - thanks to the uptick of more and more prosperity, there is a trend of materialism and an obsession with beauty, to the point of makeup being marketed toward men and teenagers getting surgery.

-- The internet front has Netizen, which are often treated as a South Korean exclusive thing that puts most internet activists to shame in terms of a Internet Counterattack.
+- The internet front has Netizen, which are often treated as a South Korean exclusive thing that puts most internet activists to shame in terms of a counterattack.
 Think of them as the exact opposite of a Reddit social justice warrior, extremely conservative beliefs as they spend most of their time in internet cafes espousing on their beliefs and vicious use of the upvote/downvote system.